piotrrygiel/django_rest_2/README.md

 API was created using Python language, Django and Django REST Framework.
 API Documentation is made with Swagger.

-Authenticated user can perform actions such as adding post, adding comment, following other user, view posts, likes, comments etc. All that by connecting with different endpoints.
+Authenticated user can perform CRUD operations by connecting with different endpoints (details below).

 Project uses default Django database at the moment (SQLite).